-If you’re found yourself in a position where you need to cancel your car insurance policy, you’re probably wondering where you begin and what steps you need to take.
+If you find yourself in a position where you need to cancel your car insurance policy, you’re probably wondering where you begin and what steps you need to take.
 Every company has its own cancellation policy, and you want to make sure the whole process runs smoothly.

 Why would you cancel your car insurance policy?